WordlessMeteor/LoL-Dragon-Change/README.md

 			- Try typing `"{folderPath}" .txt` in the search bar of Everything App to check the txt file list of a folder.
 You should see the number of the txt files at the bottom-left corner of the Everything window.
 				- An example of {folderPath}: `C:\Users\19250\Desktop\英雄联盟自定义房间创建\召唤师信息（Summoner Information）`.
 	- To make it convenient for users to **look up LoL official terms**, a translation program `trans.py` is added in the home directory.
 		- Each run of this program supports summarizing and saving the translation data resources of a language.
-Multiple runs can gather the translation of multiple languages into one file.
+It also allows downloading data resources in all languages within one run.
 		- Since this program is only intended to correct the terms, the involved data resources are only used for program development, instead of the release.
 So, it's highly recommended that users run this program in the cloned repository folder, instead of the folder extracted from compressed files in Release.
 	- To let user **understand the structure of the large dataframes**, a workbook `Customized Program Main Dataframe Structure.xlsx` is added in the home directory to illustrate how the dataframes are organized.
 		- The following is the illustration on the structure of `recent_LoLPlayers_df` in Customized Programs 11 and 16, to explain some settings, which will not be repeated in the later explanation: